|

 Step Four: Apply the bleach crystals

-Generously sprinkle the Clorox bleach crystals all over the ice.
+Generously sprinkle the bleach crystals all over the ice, making sure you cover the highest points and exposed folds.

 You will probably want to use more than you think, especially if you’re reverse dying clothing as thick as a hoodie like I am.